binarybottle/optimize_layouts/keyboards/README_keyboards.md

   │     │     │     │     ║     │     │     │     │
   ╰─────┴─────┴─────┴─────╨─────┴─────┴─────┴─────╯

-  #### Assign the next 4 letters to any available top-18 keys
+  #### Assign the next 5 letters to any available top-16 keys
-  We then allow the next 4 letters `taoi` to be placed in any available of the 18 most comfortable keys.
+  We then allow the next 5 letters (`taoin` in English) to be placed in any available of the 15 most comfortable keys.
-  There are 57,120 permutations (4 letters in any of 17 available keys):
+  There are 360,360 permutations (5 letters in any of 15 available keys):
-    - 2,380 ways to choose 4 keys from 17 keys
+    - 3.003 ways to choose 5 keys from 16 keys
-    - 24 ways to arrange 4 letters in those 4 keys
+    - 120 ways to arrange 5 letters in those 5 keys

   ╭───────────────────────────────────────────────╮
   │     │  -  │  -  │  -  ║  -  │  -  │  -  │     │
   ├─────┼─────┼─────┼─────╫─────┼─────┼─────┼─────┤
   │  -  │  -  │  e  │  -  ║  -  │  -  │  -  │  -  │
   ├─────┼─────┼─────┼─────╫─────┼─────┼─────┼─────┤
-  │     │     │  -  │  -  ║  -  │  -  │     │     │
+  │     │     │     │  -  ║  -  │     │     │     │
   ╰─────┴─────┴─────┴─────╨─────┴─────┴─────┴─────╯
   ╭───────────────────────────────────────────────╮
   │     │     │  o  │     ║     │     │     │     │